1582-83: The death of Sussex

 Who’s who at Oxford’s Elsinore?

 Most orthodox scholars agree that Shakespeare’s Polonius is a portrait of Lord Burghley.
 A point of topical reference comes in Act II Scene 2 with Polonius’s question: “Do you know me, my lord?” to which Hamlet responds: “Excellent well; you are a fishmonger.”
 This ties the original to some time between November 1584 and March 1585.
 It was at this session of Parliament that Burghley tried (and failed) to get a continuation of his law of 1563 that declared Wednesday a fish day, by way of a bill known as “Cecil’s fast,” (Read LB 304).
 At no later time would this comment have had any point to any but a handful of political insiders.
 Oxford may have left it in through later revisions because it still amused him.
-Or else his posthumous editor, who was probably working with a number of versions from over the years, left it in, partly because it amused him, and partly because it seemed unlikely that anyone but aged parliamentarians (like himself) would get a reference from the mid-1580s.
+Or else his posthumous editor, who was probably working with a number of versions from over the years, left it in, partly because it amused him/her, and partly because it seemed unlikely that anyone but aged parliamentarians would get a reference from the mid-1580s.

 As for the setting at Elsinore in Denmark, although Oxford (so far as we know) was never in Denmark himself, his brother-in-law, Sir Peregrine Bertie (pron.
-Bartie), was at the Danish Court twice during the period in question, having been sent there on a diplomatic mission.
+Bartie), was at the Danish Court twice during the period in question, having been sent there on diplomatic missions.
 That Oxford and Bertie were close at this time is evident from the fact that one of the skirmishes between his group and the Knyvetts took place June 18, 1582, (Nelson 281) during a visit to his sister Mary and her husband at their home in the City, shortly before Sir Peregrine left for Denmark.

 During a later visit in 1585, Bertie visited the astronomer Tycho Brahe at his observatory, something he would surely have written about to Oxford, knowing of his interest in astronomy.
 That issues of astronomy, including the Copernican theory, are touched on in Hamlet through some of its more opaque wordplay has been the subject of research by astrophysicist Peter Usher.
 While wined and dined by the Danish aristocracy, Bertie would also have come into contact with several Danish courtiers who bore the names that so delighted Shakespeare, Rosencrantz and Guildenstern.